 It was far from an inevitability though.
 Olivier wanted to be a pianist, not a perfumer, but as he grew older, he realized he had not the talent to do so.
 He instead studied Art History.
 During an internship at Chanel undertook while studying, he realized his true calling, saying: “I got in touch with all the ingredients that you can never smell separately if you don’t work in a lab and realized it could be my job.”

 Since then he’s been the nose behind many ground-breaking fragrances: Misia, Boy, and Chanel No. 5 L’eau, to name but a few.

-Top notes are mandarin orange, pear, and green notes.
+The scent notes for Jimmy Choo EDP include top notes of mandarin orange, pear, and green notes.
 The middle is composed of orchid, while the base settles on toffee and patchouli.